calint/riscv/README.md

 most of the implementation is in an "always @*" block for the sake of simplicity and overview

-implements the rv32i instructions with the exception for: fence, fence.i, ecall, ebreak and counters
+implements the rv32i instructions with the exception for: fence, fence.i, ecall, ebreak and counters which are irrelevant for the intended use

 ad-hoc 2-stage pipeline where a new instruction is fetched while previous executes